philbowles/PangolinMQTT/docs/api.md

 If the DUP flag is set to 0, it indicates that this is the first occasion that the Client or Server has attempted to send this MQTT PUBLISH Packet.
 If the DUP flag is set to 1, it indicates that this might be re-delivery of an earlier attempt to send the Packet.
 The DUP flag MUST be set to 1 by the Client or Server when it attempts to re-deliver a PUBLISH Packet [MQTT-3.3.1.-1].
 The DUP flag MUST be set to 0 for all QoS 0 messages [MQTT-3.3.1-2].
 ```

 Is the user in control of any of that, or is it what he/she expects the library to be doing for hime/her?
-Ther's more:

 ```
 The DUP flag in the outgoing PUBLISH packet is set independently to the incoming PUBLISH packet, its value MUST be determined solely by whether the outgoing PUBLISH packet is a retransmission [MQTT-3.3.1-3].
 ```

 Note the use of "*solely*" - i.e only by something thing that can know when it is necessary: the library itself.
-Allowing the user to *set* it can only be described as simultaneously ignorant, irresponsible and potentially dangerous.
+Allowing the user to *set* it can only be described as pointless and potentially dangerous.

-Not only is there *no* circumstance under which you should ever touch it, you *absolutely should not ever be allowed to*.
-If you even *think* of touching it, you will break QoS1.
-Once again you must balance its presence againt the credibiltiy of the library.
+Not only is there *no* circumstance under which you should ever touch it, you *absolutely should never be allowed to*.
+If you even *think* of touching it, you would break QoS1.
+If QoS1 worked, that is.

  New overloads to `publish` are added that make it easy to supply a payload of std::string or Arduino String without having to worry about calculating its length

 * `setWill`

 Firstly it has a payload, so everything you have already learned about those also applies.
-It has already hd the incorrect `char*` changed to `uint8_t` so - again - your existing code may need to change.
+It has already hd the incorrect `char*` changed to `uint8_t*` so - again - your existing code may need to change.

 It also has a fatal bug.
-See the [showstopper]() example
+See [Bugs](bugs.md#setwill)

 * onDisconnect